I was asked to share some advice on getting kids to do chores.

 Teaching the attitude and culture of chores you want to have in your home

-If they are something I’m bemoaning, and cringing over, and complaining about.
-I teach my kids they are a task that is negative and undesirable.
+If they are something I’m bemoaning, cringing over, and complaining about then I teach my kids they are a task that is negative and undesirable.

 When I make comments about how I have to clean up after everyone, and nobody appreciates it, and I’m doing all this for them – then I’m teaching my kids that chores are a lowly task that you should expect appreciation from and never get.

-I don’t know about you but when I was seven, I would not be sold on chores if that was the marketing messages behind them
+I don’t know about you but when I was seven, I would not be sold on chores if that was the marketing message behind them

 You don’t have to be overly-positive, but you can remove the negativity